JensAstrup/shortcut-assistant-backend/README.md

 - DB_PASSWORD: The password for the PostgreSQL database.
 - DB_HOSTNAME: The hostname for the PostgreSQL database (set to db for Docker).
 - DB_PORT: The port on which the PostgreSQL database is running.
+- ENCRYPTION_KEY: A key used for encrypting and decrypting data.

 ## Deploying